Mau Piailug: Technique

 One aspect of the Carolinian method of estimating longitude on inter-island sailings is to visualize the target island relative to a second reference island's alignment with a succession of selected stars, points of the star compass.
 It is a refined system of dead reckoning whereby the navigator constantly synthesizes his position relative to the reference island's location in his mental model.
 The most remarkable thing is that the reference island (lu pongank) may be over the horizon, unseen, even imaginary.

 In its simplest form the star compass describes 32 points at which key stars rise on the eastern horizon and set on the western horizon.
 North latitude is fairly easy to determine because the North Pole has a zenith star easily seen with the naked eye, called Polaris (Wuliwulifasmughet).
 Polaris' height above the horizon indicates the viewer's southward displacement from Polaris' nadir, the North Pole.
 When one travels further north, Polaris appears higher in the sky.
 Only at the true north pole is Polaris directly overhead at nearly 90 degrees altitude.
 When one travels south toward the equator, Polaris appears to descend toward the northern horizon.
 At 45 degrees north latitude, Polaris is 45 degrees above the northern horizon.
 Near the equator, Polaris' altitude approaches zero degrees, but for the viewer just further south, Polaris will have disappeared below the northern horizon.

 Continuing south from the equator, though Polaris is no longer visible, Crux (Luubw), the "Southern Cross", will have risen above the southern horizon.
 Travelling further southward, Crux rises higher in the sky.
 Through Crux's longest axis, an imaginary line bisecting Gacrux and Acrux points southward toward the southern celestial pole.
 However, the South Pole has no true zenith star from which direct readings of south latitude may be taken.
 As a proxy, the southern celestial pole lies at the end of that imaginary line extended southward through Gacrux and Acrux, at a distance about 4.5 times the distance between them.
 Nainoa Thompson notes that at Hawaiʻi's latitude, the distance between Gacrux and the southerly Acrux is equal to Acrux's altitude above the southern horizon.

 To steer the canoe in mid-ocean on a consistent course, the navigator selects a star and keeps the canoe pointed toward it.
 Should it become cloud-blocked, or rise too high in the sky, he selects another star but offsets his reference to remain true to the first, or steers at the same relative angle to the swell as when steering toward the star.

-Piailug was most likely autistic.
-John Elder Robison, a popular writer and analyst with Asperger's syndrome, writes that intense sensory sensitivity, attention to detail, hyperfocus, visual memory, and pattern recognition, all of which are autistic traits, are necessary to Pacific-style wayfinding.
-Additionally, Piailug had unusual communicative patterns which are typically associated with autism, such as monotonous speech and lack of eye contact.